-In its response brief, the State asserts that the following facts justified the
+In its response brief, the State asserts that the following facts justified the court's decision.

 First, Meta has a history of noncompliance.
 In 2018, the State filed its first lawsuit for Meta's failure to have complied with the law since at least 2013, which resulted in a stipulated judgment. . . .